syseleven/kubernetes-debugging-workshop/06-exercise/README.md

      ```

 3. **Fix the issue:**
-   - Identify and modify the resource requests and limits in the deployment manifest as necessary.
+   - Identify the issue and modify the manifests as necessary.
    - Reapply the changes and monitor the performance to ensure the issue is resolved.

 ## Cleanup